 Sickness does not care whether its home is a celebrity, a doctor, a serial killer or a small child.
 The natural laws of this universe have no feelings.
 We live in a computer free of compassion, anger or envy.
 It just does what it does.
 The outcome depends solely on the code you put in.
 No exceptions, tears or smiles.

 The only way to get what you want is to serve the natural law.
 Our desires have to be real and in tune with the Matrix in order to become a reality.

 On the ground of this fact, visualization fails.
 Who will be bigger?
 The person who trains and takes steroids or the one who trains and visualizes a lot?
 Obviously, the steroid junky will have more mass even if he cannot visualize anything.

-The professional bodybuilders who say that you are your thoughts will trade theirs for a quality stack of synthetic hormones because this is the requirement of this world to get big professional level muscles.
-If anything, deep down inside those people believe that visualization is for losers.
+The professional bodybuilders who say that you are your thoughts will trade theirs for a quality stack of synthetic hormones because this is the requirement of this world to get big “professional” muscles.
+Deep down inside those people believe that visualization is for losers.

 People tend to confuse confidence with visualization.
 Real confidence, however, is always based on your abilities, results and inner strength.
 When you have done the work and reached some form of success, you feel more confident.
 This has nothing to do with imagination or visualization.
 Successful actions always produce confidence whereas visualizing is a form of wishful thinking.

 Visualization has its place in creative work, daydreaming and relaxation, but people have been misled into interpreting the principles too literally.
 In a way, visualization has become the McDonald’s of self-improvement.
 It tastes nice for a while, but once you are out of the restaurant, you start to feel sick.
 But it’s too late.
 You already paid.